-2013 BOARD/STAFF PERFORMANCE EVALUATIONS
+2017 BOARD/STAFF PERFORMANCE EVALUATIONS

-SUMMARY Confidential Evaluation of GSPDC Board Performance
+Confidential Evaluation of GSPDC Board Performance

-Confidential Evalua Somewhat Somewhat Did Not
+Somewhat Somewhat Did Not

 Criteria Agree Agree Disagree Disagree Answer

-Citteria # # # # #
+# # # #

-Board members have a shared understanding 5 # # # #
+Board members have a shared understanding 4

 of the mission and purpose of the Authority.
-3

-5

-The policies, practices and decisions of the Board are always consistent with this 5
+The policies, practices and decisions of the 4

+Board are always consistent with this

 mission.

-Board members comprehend their role and 5
+Board members comprehend their role and 4

-fiduciary responsibilities and hold themselves 5
+fiduciary responsibilities and hold themselves

 and each other to these principles.

-- 5

-The Board has adopted policies, by-laws, and 5
+The Board has adopted policies, by-laws, and 4

 practices for the effective governance,

-management and operations of the Authority and reviews these annually.
+management and operations of the Authority

+and reviews these annually.

-The Board sets clear and measurable 5
+The Board sets clear and measurable 4

-performance goals for the Authority that 5
+performance goals for the Authority that

-,

 contribute to accomplishing its mission.
-5

-The decisions made by Board members are arrived at through independent judgment 5
+The decisions made by Board members are 4

-. , ,
+arrived at through independent judgment

-and deliberation, free of political influence, pressure or self-interest.
+and deliberation, free of political influence,

+pressure or self-interest.

-Individual Board members communicate 4 1
+Individual Board members communicate 4

-effectively with executive staff so as to be 4 1
+effectively with executive staff so as to be well

-well informed on the status of all important
+informed on the status of all important

 issues.

-Board members are knowledgeable about 5
+Board members are knowledgeable about the 4

-the Authority's programs, financial 3
+Authority's programs, financial statements,

-statements, reporting requirements, and
+reporting requirements, and other

-other transactions.
+transactions.

-The Board meets to review and approve all 5
+The Board meets to review and approve all 4

-documents and reports prior to public
+documents and reports prior to public release

-release and is confident that the information
+and is confident that the information being

-being presented is accurate and complete.
+presented is accurate and complete.
+4

-The Board knows the statutory obligations of 4 1
+The Board knows the statutory obligations of 4

-the Authority and if the Authority is in -
+the Authority and if the Authority is in

 compliance with state law.
+4

-Board and committee meetings facilitate 5
+Board and committee meetings facilitate 4

 open, deliberate and thorough discussion,

 and the active participation of members.

-and the delive participation of members.

-Board members have sufficient opportunity 4 1
+Board members have sufficient opportunity 3 1

-= 1 m m months of man of carrier opportunity 1 .
-1 - t

-to research, discuss, question and prepare
+to research, discuss, question and prepare before decisions are made and votes taken.
+5 1

-before decisions are made and votes taken.
+Defore decisions are made and votes taken. l

-Individual Board members feel empowered 4 1

-to delay votes, defer agenda items, or table

-actions if they feel additional information or

-discussion is required.

-The Board exercises appropriate oversight of 4 1

-the CEO and other executive staff, including

-setting performance expectations and

-reviewing performance annually.

-The Board has identified the areas of most 5

-risk to the Authority and works with

-management to implement risk mitigation

-strategies before problems occur.

-Board members demonstrate leadership and 5

-vision and work respectfully with each other.
+Individual Board members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required.
+4 The Board exercises appropriate oversight of the CEO and other executive staff, including setting performance expectations and reviewing performance annually.
+4 The Board has identified the areas of most risk to the Authority and works with management to implement risk mitigation strategies before problems occur.
+4 Board members demonstrate leadership and vision and work respectfully with each other.
+4

-Name of Agency: Greater Syracuse Property Development Corporation Date Completed: March 18, 2014
+Name of Agency: Greater Syracuse Property Development Corporation Date Completed: March 28, 2017